Burgess-like subconvexity for $\mathrm{GL}_1$: Complements of Global Estimations

-\end{lemma} \begin{proof} First note that we can replace $h_{q_{v_2'}q_{v_2}^{-1}}$ by $h$ since it concerns an absolutely bounded translation.
-Then we calculate the constant terms in order to analyze the poles of the zeta functions.
+and then shift the vertical line of integration to the left.
+There are poles of the integrand determined by Proposition \ref{GlobZetaFR}.
+We calculate the constant terms in order to analyze the poles.
 We have

 Hence we get for $n=0,1,2$, $\vec{l} \neq \vec{0}$ and with constants $c_k$ depending only on $\F$

 while for $\vec{l}=\vec{0}$